florianpilz/CLI-Option-Parser-Examples/README.md

   - match is saved automatically and default values can be given easily
   - no validations
   - also throws unexpressive errors instead of a helpful message
+  - **Summary:** good option, but lacks proper documentation and has no validations -- use [micro-optparse](http://florianpilz.github.com/micro-optparse/) instead

 [Optiflag](http://optiflag.rubyforge.org/quick.html)
 ----------------------------------------------------